Are you living a Double life?

-Ask your brother/sister in Christ without any prior notice to give you access to their phone, tablet or laptop for 30 minutes.
+- Ask your brother/sister in Christ without prior notice to give you access to their phone, tablet, or laptop for 30 minutes.

-Then in a private place, you will look through their texts, their facebook messages, WhatsApp, Tumblr, Snapchat, browser history, search history, etc. and discuss anything that might be questionable.
+- Then in a private place, you will look through their texts, Facebook messages, WhatsApp, Tumblr, Snapchat, browser history, search history, etc., and discuss anything that might be questionable.

 If they refuse to show you or give some excuse, take some time for a serious conversation.
 Let Iron sharpen Iron.
 Ask what they are involved in and provide them with an opportunity to confess and repent.
 Begin having regular accountability in regards to how you are both living.

-If you find something on their device, stop looking immediately and begin a conversation like what I explained above.
+- If you find something on their device, stop looking immediately and begin a conversation as I explained above.

 Why have we not already done something like this?
 I think we are afraid of the shake-up that it might cause.